Long Beach Hit-and-Run Accident Lawyers

 Speeding

-Speeding is one of the leading causes of traffic accidents nationwide.
+Speeding is one of the common causes of traffic accidents nationwide.
 According to the National Highway Safety Administration, in 2020, speeding killed 11,258 drivers, passengers, pedestrians, and others sharing the road.

 Reckless Driving